Digital drawing, 29.7 x 42.0cm. 2019

 Sally

 My bird of paradise.
 Scottish, I think.
 I only know her through her magnificent silhouette as she passes by the end of my bed.
-She's also with my surgeon Sally is one of the few that can walk here but does so wearing a large angular neck brace that extends from her shoulders upto her cheeks.
+She's also with my surgeon, Sally, who is one of the few who can walk here but does so wearing a large, angular neck brace that extends from her shoulders up to her cheeks.
 It locks her neck so her chin points at a dramatic angle to the ceiling, the end of the brace a kind of peak.
 Sally wears a long skirt and has red-purple hair and a blue patterned top.
 She somehow manages never to bump into anything as she walks, though she surely can't see around her.
-So, the fact she glides makes her gloriously mysterious; brow furrowed like an angry plummaged bird she focuses fiercely as she uses her fingertips to see with, brushing the blue hospital curtains, which flutter sulkily around her as she powers through the hospital ward.
-Sally and Victoria seem to talk.
-If I'm here longer I would like to try to speak with Sally. - She just walked past me again, and I swear the brace was at a lower angle.
-Slowly the bird is changing back into a human.
+So, the fact that she glides makes her gloriously mysterious; brow furrowed like an angry plummaged bird, she focuses fiercely as she uses her fingertips to see with, brushing the blue hospital curtains, which flutter sulkily around her as she powers through the hospital ward.
+Sally and Victoria seem to be talking.
+If I'm here longer, I would like to try to speak with Sally. - She just walked past me again, and I swear the brace was at a lower angle.
+Slowly, the bird is changing back into a human.

 Drawing.